microsoftgraph/msgraph-bicep-types/samples/deploy-template/README.md

 ## ARM Template

 The application includes a sample ARM template (`sample-template.json`) that creates an Entra ID application and security group.
 You can modify this template or replace it with your own ARM template.

+The deployment API that ARM provides *only* supports deploying ARM JSON templates.
+It does not support Bicep templates.
+To use the console application, you will need to first transpile the Bicep template into an ARM JSON template using the [Bicep CLI build command][bicep-cli-build].

 ## Building and Running